-Blessings to your Easter week!
-Enjoy this excerpt from the NIV God’s Word for Gardeners Bible, the first of a week’s readings from Away from the Last Supper reflecting on
+Blessings to your Resurrection week!
+Enjoy this excerpt from NIV God’s Word for Gardeners Bible, the first of a week’s readings from Away from the Last Supper reflecting on Jesus’ intimate words to his followers.

 I am the true vine.